Ukrainian presidency: 10 killed in latest Russian shelling

 Further south, Russian troops resumed shelling the town of Nikopol, across the Dnieper from the Russia-held Zaporizhzhia Nuclear Power Plant, damaging apartment buildings, gas pipelines, power lines and a bakery, officials said.

-Separately Friday, Russian authorities took new steps in their months-long and widely criticized effort to graft four Ukrainian provinces onto Russia’s already vast territory.
-They said the illegally annexed provinces would switch from the time zone that covers Kyiv to the one in Moscow.
+Separately on Friday, Russian authorities took new steps in their months-long and widely criticized effort to graft four Ukrainian provinces onto Russia’s already vast territory.
+They said the illegally annexed provinces would change from the time zone that covers Kyiv to the one in Moscow.

-The Ukrainian southern and eastern regions that Russia declared as part of its territory four months ago — Donetsk, Luhansk, Zaporizhzhia and Kherson — will take place “in the near future,” Russia’s Ministry of Industry and Trade said.
+The switch in the Ukrainian southern and eastern regions that Russia declared as part of its territory four months ago — Donetsk, Luhansk, Zaporizhzhia and Kherson — will take place “in the near future,” Russia’s Ministry of Industry and Trade said.
 The move comes as part of what the ministry called the “gradual synchronization” of Russian legislation after the “admission of the four subjects.”

 Russian President Vladimir Putin’s highly orchestrated announcement of the illegal annexations came despite widespread international condemnation and the fact that Russia didn’t fully control the areas it annexed.
 Russia claims to control nearly all of Luhansk and about half of Donetsk.

-Less than 1-1/2 months after the annexations, Russia lost control of the city of Kherson and broad swaths of the surrounding territory under the brunt of a Ukrainian counteroffensive.
+Less than 1-1/2 months after the annexations, Russia lost control of the city of Kherson and broad swaths of the surrounding territory following a Ukrainian counteroffensive.
 Kherson was the only regional capital Russia seized since starting its invasion on Feb.
 24, and its loss dealt a heavy blow to the Kremlin.

+Planned Western deployments of modern tanks for Ukraine remained on many minds on Friday.

+Polish Prime Minister Mateusz Morawiecki told Canada’s CTV that his country was ready to send 60 modern tanks — half of them the PT-91 model, which was built in Poland from 1994 to 2001 as a modernized version of the Soviet-era T-72M1.
+He said those deliveries would come on top of Poland’s plans to send 14 of its Leopard 2s, after Berlin approved other allies sending the German-made tanks to Ukraine.

 Follow AP’s coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine